 19. Yellowstone and Grand Teton National Parks Guide – Before you hit the trails in Yellowstone, you should do a bit of research to know how difficult the trails are, what you may expect to see.
-Park guides like this offer tips from those who have traversed the trail before you which is never a bad idea.
+Park guides like this one offer tips from those who have traversed the trail before you.

-20. The America the Beautiful National Parks Pass for 2019/2020.
+20. America the Beautiful National Parks Pass.
 Good for a full year after purchase, this pass allows the driver and passengers and up to 3 additional adults (children 15 and under are free) admittance to sites managed by the Forest Service, National Park Service, Fish and Wildlife Service, Bureau of Land Management and Bureau of Reclamation.
 Plus, if you purchase your pass through REI.com the company donates 10% of the proceeds to the National Park Foundation.

 Fun and Helpful Items For Your Yellowstone Packing List